Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Cons

-The Bose QuietComfort Headphones are great for commuting and traveling.
+The Bose QuietComfort Headphones are great for traveling.
 These comfortable and lightweight over-ears are equipped with an ANC system to block out a lot of ambient noise like rumbly bus engines around you.
 They also come with a sturdy hard case to protect them when you're on the go, and they fold down, too.
 They last over 26 hours continuously with their ANC on, which is great for long listening sessions.

 Pros